-One copy of the "PROPOSED Title V Permit Determination" for the FPL's Sanford Power Plant located at 950 Highway 17-92, which is on the St. Johns River, approximately 7 miles northwest of Sanford, Volusia County, is enclosed.
-This letter is only a courtesy to inform you that the DRAFT Permit has become a PROPOSED Permit.
+One copy of the "PROPOSED PERMIT RENEWAL DETERMINATION" for the Sanford Power Plant, located at 950 South Highway 17-92, DeBary, Volusia County, is enclosed.
+This letter is only a courtesy to inform you that the DRAFT permit renewal has become a PROPOSED permit renewal.

-An electronic version of this determination has been provided to the United States Environmental Protection Agency (USEPA) Region 4 office for their review.
+An electronic version of this document has been posted on the Division of Air Resource Management's world wide web site for the United States Environmental Protection Agency (U.S. EPA) Region 4 office's review.
+The web site address is: